 If your kids have tons of toys, these bags are just great ad easy to pack in your luggage!

-These are some of the things you need to pack in your beach bag to explore Crete’s unspoilt shores.
+These are some of the things you need to pack in your beach bag to explore Crete’s unspoiled shores.

-Choose a small insulated cooler for just a couple of beers and a sandwich if you’re going to the beach alone, or go for a bigger model if you’re packing for the whole family.
-Don’t forget to get the ice packs and to freeze them in advance.
-Some coolers are shaped as backpacks and are super comfortable to lug around.
+Don’t forget to get the ice packs and freeze them in advance.
+Some coolers are shaped like backpacks and are super comfortable to lug around.